FAQ - Answers for Frequently Asked Questions

 About the Student Buddy Program

 The Student Buddy Program is a student initiative for international students.
-We help you during your first days in Germany – pick you up at the railway station in Chemnitz, help with authorities, intro-duce you to new people and new surroundings.
-Also, we organize cultural events during the semes-ter to experience the German culture and way of life.
+We help you during your first days in Germany – pick you up at the railway station in Chemnitz, help with authorities, introduce you to new people and new surroundings.
+Also, we organize cultural events during the semester to experience German culture and way of life.

 The Student Buddy Program tries to help you in different ways.
 However, if you have questions on the following topics, it would be better to ask the authority directly because we have no access to it:

-- information regarding your personal application for an degree program can be obtained at Student Service Point (admission office)
+- information regarding your personal application for a degree program can be obtained at Student Service Point (admission office)

 - information about your application for a dorm room can be received at Studentenwerk

-- assessment of any course of studies (we cannot asses a particular course of study and provide you with information whether one course of study is better than the other one).
+- assessment of any course of study (we cannot assess a particular course of study and provide you with information on whether one course of study is better than the other one).
 You can contact student unions (FSR) of different faculties and ask questions regarding a particular course of study in more detail

 Your buddy usually meets you in Chemnitz and accompany you to the dorm or any other place where you plan to stay.
 After that, s/he helps you with all the necessary steps preceding enrollment.
 Also, the buddy can provide you with some pieces of advice before your arrival in Chemnitz and during your stay here.